 Revolutionary Black-Scholes Option Pricing Model is Published by Fischer Black, Later a Partner at Goldman Sachs

-Published in 1973, the Black-Scholes Option Pricing model brought a new quantitative approach to pricing options, helping fuel the growth of derivative investing.
+Published in 1973, the Black-Scholes Option Pricing model brings a new quantitative approach to pricing options, helping fuel the growth of derivative investing.

 Fischer Black died on August 30, 1995 at age 57.
 Upon his death, Goldman Sachs noted that “Fischer made very significant contributions across many areas at Goldman Sachs.
 For his creativity and original thinking, his thoughtfulness and dry wit, we shall miss him.”